gomorpheus/morpheus-apidoc/source/includes/_monitor_groups.md

 }
 ```

-This endpoint retrieves a specific check.
+This endpoint retrieves a specific check group.

 ### HTTP Request